"Friends" & "How to tell a True War Story"

 1. In your groups, sort the description of Lemon's death into a chronological telling of the events.
 Some events are repeated.

-2. Discuss, what is the effect of the non-linear narrative style?
+2. Discuss, in your group, what the effect is of the non-linear narrative style?
 Why did the author choose to write the event in this way?

 3. Write your findings in your exercise book.